cockpit-project/cockpituous/sink/README.md

 This is a logging and status sink for Cockpit continous integration and delivery.

+It is a standalone python script.
+No other dependencies are required.
+Copy it to the home directory (or default login directory) of the public location where you wish to store the logs.

+The script will be invoked over SSH by tools such as the cockpit tests.
+It will be run something like this:

+$ log-data | ssh fedorapeople.org -- python sink log-identifier

+The source of data is piped in, see the format below.
+The log-identifier is a unique logging identifier, such as a release name or git sha.
+The script is pre-configured to be uploaded to your personal fedorapeople.org account.

+You may need to configure your fedorapeople.org user name in ~/.ssh/config on the source machine.

+In order for the script to talk to github, you need to place a token on the target sink system in a ~/.config/github-token file.

 # Input format

 The basic input format of the sink is text.
 This text will be placed in a